NuclearLighthouseStudios/Switchboard/README.md

 ## BOM

+*All parts in the 10x range are optional and only for pedals that need a -9V supply.*

 | Reference | Quantity | Value   | Description                                  |
 | :-------- | -------: | ------: | :------------------------------------------- |
 | C1 C103   | 2        | 100n    | Generic ceramic capacitor                    |